How to run and manage successful virtual video meetings

 By using the above tips, you will go a long way to ensuring that your virtual meetings engage with your audience.
 By considering who your audience is, you are able to determine whether the content is relevant or not.
 If the content is irrelevant, remove it as it is a distraction.
 If aspects of the content are only relevant for a smaller number of the participants, consider hosting a separate meeting just for them.

 Presentations and meetings that flow are the most engaging and a coherent structure to the meeting has many benefits.
 Well-structured meetings are easier to follow and therefore help bolster understanding.
 As with face-to-face business meetings, virtual meetings should always have a moderator.
 The moderator must ensure that people keep to the structure and stay on track whilst having the opportunity to share their input in the meeting, so the better prepared the moderator is, the more engaging and productive the meeting will be.

 3. Keep the audience size to a minimum

-Regarding the audience, knowing your audience is essential.
-We recommend keeping participant numbers as small as possible in order to ensure that the content is relevant to only those participating.
+Regarding audience, it is essential to know your audience.
+As such, we recommend keeping participant numbers as small as possible in order to ensure that the content is relevant to only those participating.
 Furthermore, smaller groups are simpler to manage, are more personal and mean that every personality type has the opportunity to actively share their input into the meeting.